 "We continue to experience solid growth in revenues from services provided by our REI segment.
 As anticipated, the revenue mix generated in the REI segment has shifted over the last twelve months from higher-margin loan modification services to more sustainable servicing support and REO-related services.
 Nonetheless, pretax margins in this segment improved to 33.3 percent from the 27.4 percent achieved in the first quarter 2012 when we were increasing staff to service new contracts."

 "Overall results for the second quarter 2012 improved to a pretax profit of $31.2 million from a pretax profit of $5.7 million in the second quarter 2011.
 In the first half of 2012, we achieved a pretax profit of $23.3 million compared to a loss of $0.7 million for the same period in 2011.
 We are pleased with our second quarter results and encouraged by sustained order counts which should yield satisfactory results in the third quarter.
 We are mindful, however, of industry projections that call for a decline in mortgage originations in the fourth quarter and continue to simplify and align our operations to better adapt to market fluctuations," concluded Mr. Morris.

-Summary results of operations are as follows (dollar amounts are in millions, except for per share amounts):
+Summary results of operations are as follows (dollars in millions, except per share amounts):

 Pretax earnings (loss) before noncontrolling interests